lanl-ansi/PowerModelsGMD.jl/README.md

 #### GIC -> AC-MLS

-Solves for the quasi-dc voltages and currents, then uses the calculated quasi-dc currents through the transformer windings as inputs to an AC-MLS minimum-load-shedding specification in order to calculate the increase in transformer reactive power consumption.
+Solves for the quasi-dc voltages and currents, then uses the calculated quasi-dc currents through the transformer windings as inputs to an AC-MLS minimum loadshedding specification in order to calculate the increase in transformer reactive power consumption.
 The network topology is fixed.
 For example:
 ```
 run_ac_gmd_mls_decoupled(case, solver)
 ```

-Additionally, the decoupled AC-MLS minimum-load-shedding specification was implemented as a decoupled [MLD](https://github.com/lanl-ansi/PowerModelsRestoration.jl/blob/master/src/prob/mld.jl) problem specification as well, with relaxed generator and bus participation.
+Additionally, the decoupled AC-MLS minimum loadshedding specification was implemented as a decoupled [MLD](https://github.com/lanl-ansi/PowerModelsRestoration.jl/blob/master/src/prob/mld.jl) problem specification as well, with relaxed generator and bus participation.
 For example:
 ```
 run_soc_gmd_mld_decoupled(case, solver)